-2.1.
-Preparation of Hydrogels
+2.1 Preparation of Hydrogels

-Materials were obtained from the following manufacturers: A. konjac Koch (KGM) without any purification (99% GM content) from Health Plus Ltd, U.K and Xanthan gum (XG) powder from House of Ingredients Sdn Bhd, Selayang.
-The formulation data for five sets of hydrogels with different compositions at different ratios of KGM and XG that were mixed with 100 mL of distilled water can be referred to Table 1.
-The powder was weighed in plastic weighing boat by using analytical balance and placed into 250 mL of cleaned beaker.
-100 mL of distilled water was measured in measuring cylinder and poured into the same beaker then mixed homogenously for 30 minutes using magnetic stirrer. the mixed solution was poured into petri dish.
-The weight of hydrogels in petri dish before drying process were recorded.
-Then, the hydrogels were dried in fume hood cabinet for 4 days to reduce the contamination.
-Every petri dish was labeled with percent of KGM : XG represented the compositions of konjac and xanthan gum powder in the hydrogels.
+Materials were obtained from the following manufacturers: A. konjac Koch without any purification (99% GM content) from Health Plus Ltd, U.K and Xanthan gum powder from House of Ingredients Sdn Bhd, Selayang.
+Five sets of hydrogels with different compositions at different ratios of konjac powder and Xanthan gum powder were mixed with 100 mL of distilled water.
+The powder was weighed in the plastic weighing boat by using an analytical balance and placed into 250 mL of cleaned beaker.
+100 mL of distilled water was measured in a measuring cylinder and poured into the same beaker then mixed homogeneously for 30 minutes using a magnetic stirrer. the mixed solution was poured into a petri dish.
+The weight of hydrogels in petri dish before drying process was recorded.
+Then, the hydrogels were dried in a fume hood cabinet for 4 days to reduce the contamination.
+Every petri dish was labelled with the percent of KGM: XG represented the compositions of konjac and xanthan gum powder in the hydrogels.
 During the drying process, the cover of the petri dish was opened halfway and the lid was kept pointed down.
 After 4 days, the weight of dried hydrogels were recorded.